Dosenpfand/matheworkout/README.md

 - [ ] User Registierung: Rechte-Vergabe, Views, etc.
 - [ ] DB migration
 - [ ] View multiple tables: `CREATE VIEW alle3 as SELECT external_id, topic_id, 'a' FROM question1of6 UNION SELECT external_id, topic_id, 'b' FROM question2of5`
+- [ ] All teachers can see all users